 Exponential growth in smartphone, tablet, laptop, and computer usage has made the web and app development industry competitive in recent years.
 As a result, easy-to-use, affordable, stable, and visually appealing software development has increased, but it can be successful only after rigorous software testing for customer satisfaction and demands.
 Thus, User Interface Testing is essential while developing web and mobile software applications.
 The article is a complete guide with checklists and examples for user interface testing.

 User Interface testing, also known as UI testing or GUI testing, tests the application’s visual elements to validate proper functionality and expected performance.
-It ensures that UI functions and application components have no defects, such as icons, radio buttons, text boxes, toolbars, color, fonts, checkboxes, windows, and menus.
-The primary aspects of UI testing are functionality, performance, usability, compliance, and visual design of the software application to make sure the application works successfully and satisfactorily.
+It ensures that user interface functions and applications components have no defects, such as icons, radio buttons, text boxes, toolbars, color, fonts, checkboxes, windows, and menus.
+The primary aspects of mobile user interface testing are functionality, performance, usability, compliance, and visual design of the software application to make sure the application works successfully and satisfactorily.

 2. Why is UI testing important?

 UI testing checks how the application handles user actions using input devices like keyboard and mouse and whether the visual elements are working and displayed correctly.
-In addition, it ensures the efficient and accurate performance of the software application’s UI so that end-users adopt it quickly and successfully.
+In addition, when organizations perform iOS UI testing or Android UI testing, mobile user interface testing ensures the efficient and accurate performance of the software application’s UI so that end-users adopt it quickly and successfully.

 3. Types of UI tests

-UI testing has different types based on various functional and non-functional testing strategies meeting specific standards of user interface testing.
-Some examples of software testing methodologies are:
+Mobile UI testing has different types based on various functional and non-functional testing strategies meeting specific standards of user interface testing.
+Some examples of software testing methodologies of iOS UI testing or Android UI testing are:

 It creates graphical models describing systems’ behavior.
 It generates highly efficient test cases to understand the system performance in detail.
 The model-based testing follows steps discussed below:

 Verification of the expected output